codeinthehole/codeinthehole.hugo/content/lists/why-your-models-are-fat.md

     - [Django Best Practices: Make 'em Fat](http://django-best-practices.readthedocs.io/en/latest/applications.html#make-em-fat)
     - [Ultimate Django: Adding Business Logic to Models](https://ultimatedjango.com/learn-django/lessons/adding-business-logic-to-models/)

-    However, in practice, they're a bad idea.
+    However, in practice, they're a bad idea (although this sometimes takes a few months to become apparent).

-[^scared]: A legitimate problem with a liberal language like Python.
+[^scared]: A legitimate problem with a liberal language like Python where it's
+    hard to enforce calling conventions as nothing is truly private.

-[^srp]: Requires a poor-quality test suite and ignorance of the [Single
+[^srp]: Requires a poor-quality test suite and diligent ignorance of the [Single
     Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

 [^permission]: You are: your web framework is not your boss.

-As a rule-of-thumb
-    in Django, your application logic should live in modules that aren't Django-specific modules (eg not in `views.py`, `models.py` or `forms.py`).
+    As a rule-of-thumb, your application logic should live in modules that aren't Django-specific modules (eg not in `views.py`, `models.py` or `forms.py`).
+    If I had my way, Django would create an empty `business_logic.py` in each new app to encourage this.